HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     A dialogue box apears for renaming the media asset.

-3. Media edit page, the media name input box is present in the inspector panel for renaming asset
+3. During media editing, a new name input box was added to the properties panel, along with a title and description field, to enable asset renaming.

 ### Configuration for enabling the asset rename and move feature